The Mist Trail and John Muir Trail are two of Yosemite’s most iconic hikes, each leading to the breathtaking Vernal and Nevada Falls. 😍

 - Mist Trail vs John Muir Trail: Overview

-- Mist Trail vs John Muir Trail: Best Time to Go
+- Mist Trail and John Muir Trail Trailhead

-- Mist Trail vs John Muir Trail: Hiking Tips and What to Bring
+- Mist Trail and John Muir Trail: Hiking Routes and Maps

 - Mist Trail vs John Muir Trail: Which One is Right for You